karllmitchell/Channels-DVR-to-Plex/README.md

 **Set up and first run**

 The script can be run as a user (preferred) or root, but make sure that you can write to the destination directory and read from the source directory (if held locally).
 It accepts various settings from a mandatory preferences file, which can also be overridden on the command line (see below).
-When run for the first time, make sure to rename the transcode.prefs file to prefs (see below) and place it in ~/.transcode-plex/.
-It can also be stored in /var/lib/transcode-plex/, ~/Library/Application Support/transcode-plex/ or /Library/Application Support/transcode-plex/ if that works better for you.  *As a bare minimum you should edit the first line of the prefs file (DEST_DIR) and point it at your Plex recordings directory*.
+If the installation script is not used, make sure to rename the channels-transcoder.prefs file to prefs (see below) and place it in ~/.transcode-plex/ or  ~/Library/Application Support/channels-transcoder/ (Mac default).
+Unless you use the install script, you should edit the first line of the prefs file (DEST_DIR) and make sure that Plex is set up to that it points at "$DEST_DIR/Movies" and "$DEST_DIR/TV Shows".
 There are instructions in the prefs file next to each option that can be set (see section below on "Preferences file").

-On this first run it will also initialise a database which lists previously transcoded recordings, but note that it will by default not transcode any previously recorded shows unless you follow the instructions below.
-By default, it will act this time as if you ran with these options:
+On this first run (or install script) it will also initialise a database which lists previously transcoded recordings, but note that it will by default not transcode any previously recorded shows unless you respond to the DAYS prompt when asked (install script) or you run from the command-line with these options:

-transcode-plex.pl CLEAR_DB=1 DAYS=0
+channels-transcoder.pl CLEAR_DB=1 DAYS=N

-This will reset the database and mark all previously recorded shows (before 0 days ago) as having already been transcoded.
-If you wish to transcode a backlog of recordings, run from the command-line as above but set the DAYS=N option differently, e.g. DAYS=7 will transcode the last 7 days of shows for you.
+where N is the number of days backlog you want clearing.
+This will reset the database and mark all previously recorded shows (before N days ago) as having already been transcoded.
 This may take a long time, depending on your system and how much stuff you have.
 DO NOT run transcode-plex.sh again until this is complete.
+The install script will handle most of this for you.

 **Preferences file**

 The preferences file mentioned previous has a lot of settings.
 This might seem intimidating, but most are not needed for regular users, and all are commented extensively within the file.
 The only critical one for MOST users is the DEST_DIR one, which points at somewhere Plex can see.
+The install script will prompt you for it.
 It is assumed that "TV Shows" and "Movies" are subdirectories in that file.
 Once set up, you should easily be able to add these folders to Plex.
 If you prefer to integrate with existing Plex folders, and your "TV Shows" and "Movies" folders are named or configured in that way, you can work around it using symbolic links.

-Some interesting options are CHAPTERS=1, which uses Channels DVR commercial markers as chapter markers in the output file, and COMTRIM=1, which actually completely removes the commercial breaks.
-I recommend not using this latter mode unless you are very confident in the commercial detection, which in my experience produces quite a few blunders unless you have tuned your comskip.ini file extremely carefully.
+Some interesting options are CHAPTERS=1 (selected by default), which uses Channels DVR commercial markers as chapter markers in the output file, and COMTRIM=1, which actually completely removes the commercial breaks.
+I do not recommend  using this latter mode unless you are very confident in the commercial detection, which in my experience produces quite a few blunders unless you have tuned your comskip.ini file extremely carefully.
 Note that if both are set, COMTRIM will "win".

 By default, PRESET="AppleTV 3".
 This is suitable for most modern devices, but if it doesn't work for you just change it, or over-ride from the command line (see below).
 Note that this is technically an obsolete preset, which is used for backward compatibility with versions of HandBrakeCLI that are still often distributed with Linux systems.
 The same settings can also be had using the more up-to-date "Apple 1080p30 Surround" preset.
 If you really care about preserving 60 Hz source data, you could try "Apple 1080p60 Surround" on recent (>=1.0) versions of HandBrakeCLI, but you might be liminting what devices can play it back (Apple TV 4, iPhone 6/7, iPad Pro will work).
 If your devices struggle with those suggestions, "AppleTV 2" or (for more recent versions of HandBrake) "Apple 720p30 Surround" will be better, but you will not get 1080 resolutions.
 Note that file sizes might end up on average slightly larger for the same resolutions with these less capable presets, as they restrict what compression tricks can be used.